doctrine/shards/docs/sharding.rst

 1. Single point of failure
 2. Bottleneck when application is write-heavy
-3. A second independent databse connection is needed to guarantee transaction safety.
+3. A second independent database connection is needed to guarantee transaction safety.

 If you can live with this drawbacks then you can use table-generation with the